University of Minnesota fraternities and sororities: Historical sketch

-Editors of the Minnesota Gopher Yearbook created iconic etchings to highlight fraternity and sorority pages, this example from 1922.
+Editors of the Minnesota Gopher yearbook created iconic etchings to highlight fraternity and sorority pages, this example from 1922.

 The University of Minnesota fraternity and sorority system, which in vernacular is sometimes called its "Greek system", is over 150 years old, having grown steadily with the rapid growth of the university.
 Its first men's fraternity, Chi Psi, dates to 1874, and its first women's fraternity, Kappa Kappa Gamma, dates to 1880, long before the term 'sorority' was popularized as a term for the women's 'houses'.
-(Note: As a topic of discussion, "Fraternity/ies", "Sorority/ies" or "Society/ies" seem preferable, shortened to either "Fraternity system" or "Greek system" or even "the Greeks" in common usage.
-The terms "Society/ies" or "Organization/s" as a more generic substitute is also common.)
+(Note: As a topic of discussion, "fraternity", "sorority" or "society" seem preferable, shortened to either "Fraternity system" or "Greek system" or even "the Greeks" in common usage.
+The terms "society" or "organization" as a more generic substitute is also common.)

 Yet these pioneer chapters did not themselves mark the beginnings of a fraternal presence at the school.
-Many of Minnesota's early University presidents and department heads were fraternity men or women from 'back East,' having experienced undergraduate life in the flourishing literary societies and old-line fraternities (Note: Here, "old line" means that they were founded nationally before the American Civil War.) that in turn were born out of America's earliest institutions of higher learning.
+Many of Minnesota's early university presidents and department heads were fraternity men or women from 'back East,' having experienced undergraduate life in the flourishing literary societies and old-line fraternities (Note: Here, "old line" means that they were founded nationally before the American Civil War.) that in turn were born out of America's earliest institutions of higher learning.
 These include William Watts Folwell, the university's first president, who was a member of Alpha Delta Phi at Hobart College, Cyrus Northrop, who was both an Alpha Sigma Phi AND a member of Delta Kappa Epsilon at Yale, Ada Comstock, Dean of Women, and a member of Delta Gamma at Minnesota, president George Vincent who was also a member of Delta Kappa Epsilon at Yale, and president James Morrill who was also an Alpha Sigma Phi, at Ohio State.

 Still, because the University of Minnesota has one of the oldest fraternity systems in the nation, many of the university's fraternity and sorority chapters are among the oldest of their respective organizations and often have single-letter or first-series chapter names or designations.
 Similarly, the age, prestige, size, and breadth of the University of Minnesota have resulted in its hosting many of the nation's honor and professional fraternities for most disciplines.
 As early as 1925, the Minnesota Gopher yearbook reported the presence of 25 national academic fraternities, eighteen national academic sororities, and 33 national professional chapters on campus.
 Most of these, undergrad or professional, are (or were) residential.

 In 2017, the university had 37 academic fraternities, 23 academic sororities, 61 honors societies, 31 professional societies, and four service- or religious-focused chapters.